klesun-productions/klesun-productions.github.io/entry/public_personal/senior_fullstack_questions.md

 - What are circular imports?
 Are they bad?
 Why?
   - Circular imports is a co-dependency situation where module A imports module B while module B imports module A which makes neither of the imports resolvable without hacks like assuming one of them being imported as `undefined` until the other module is done evaluating.
 This is very bad as errors caused by circular references (often resulting in error messages like "undefined is not a constructor") are very hard to detect especially if code is designed in a way that circular imports are very numerous and you can't just un-circle them all by a tool like madge.

-- Assuming you need to retrieve data from 3 different independent APIs urls using fetch.
-Each API takes around 3 seconds to execute.
-You need to get results from all 3 APIs as fast as possible.
-How would you do that?
-(How to execute multiple http requests in parallel rather than sequentially?)
+- How would you call http requests to make them run in parallel without blocking each other?
   - Expected answer: using Promise.all() or calling first await after last request was started.

 - What is regular expressions?